 Ice Hockey and Färjestad BK

-The pride of the town is probably the ice hockey club Färjestad BK, do not be surprised if you see it mentioned in a lot of places.
-Do consider enjoying a game at the Löfbergs Arena, where it is even possible to follow a game from a sauna.
+The pride of the town is probably the ice hockey club Färjestad BK.
+Do not be surprised if you see the club mentioned in a lot of places.
+Do consider enjoying a game at the Löfbergs Arena.
+It is even possible to follow a game live from a sauna located in the arena.

 Sundstabadet – Swiming Pools and Water Slides